-The mission of the NASA/Dryden Flight Research Test Center (DFRC) Western Aeronautical Test Range (WATR) includes supporting flight research and low earth-orbiting missions.
+The mission of the NASA Armstrong Flight Research Test Center's (AFRC) Dryden Aeronautical Test Range (DATR) includes supporting flight research and low earth-orbiting missions.
 Precision radars provide tracking and time-space positioning information (TSPI) data of various research vehicles.
 Fixed and mobile telemetry antennas are available to receive and transmit real-time data to/from the research vehicle, relaying this data to the telemetry processing area.
-The WATR Integrated Next Generation System (WINGS) processes the radar and telemetry data for display and analysis in the WATR Mission Control Center (MCC).
-Various communication networks support research operations within the WATR and to off-site locations.
+The WATR Integrated Next Generation System (WINGS) processes the radar and telemetry data for display and analysis in the DATR Mission Control Center (MCC).
+Various communication networks support research operations within the DATR and to off-site locations.
 Video displays (to include video transmitted from the research vehicle) are provided real-time in the MCC, and are recorded in the Video Control Center (VCC) for flight safety and post-mission analysis.
 Additionally, mission telemetry data is processed for real-time monitoring, along with being recorded for flight safety and post-mission achieving.
-For flight safety, a Flight Termination System (FTS) is available in support of all Uninhabited Air Vehicles (UAVs) while on the test range.
+For flight safety, a Flight Termination System (FTS) is available in support of all Unmanned Air Vehicles (UAVs) while on the test range.

 Aeronautical Test Facility (ATF) - Telemetry